CURE: Privacy-Preserving Split Learning Done Right: METHOD

-We consider a split learning setting where the model training is split between a server and a client.
-In this setup, the server has access to the data samples, denoted as \( X \), but does not possess the labels, denoted as \( Y \), which are known only to the client.
+\textbf{Problem Statement.} We consider an \textit{inverted SL scenario}, where model training is divided between a server and a client.
+The server potentially has access to the data samples $X$, but not the labels $Y$, which are only known to the client.
 This setting is motivated by a client who wishes to outsource storage and part of the computation to the server side.
-Our objective is to enable training within this split learning framework while maintaining the confidentiality of the labels and, optionally, the data samples.
-We note here that the reconstruction/inference attacks \textit{on the client side} are out of the scope of this work as we assume the client is the owner of both samples and labels but outsources the storage of the samples and part of the processing.
+Our goal is to enable training within this SL framework while preserving the confidentiality of the labels and, optionally, the data samples.
+Note that (reconstruction, inference, etc.) attacks on the client side are beyond the scope of this work, as we assume the client owns both the samples and labels but outsources storage and some processing.